IIT-EnergySystemModels/openTEPES/doc/md/InputData.md

 ## System inertia

-A description of the data included in the files `oT_Data_Inertia.csv` follows:
+A description of the data included in the file `oT_Data_Inertia.csv` follows:

 ```{eval-rst}
 ==========  ==============  ==========  ======  ================================================  ==